Klingebeil/homepage/_posts/2020-07-16-vorstellung-und-realitaet.md

 Warum das gefährlich ist?
 Zunächst einmal beschränkt diese Idee von Innovation den Raum des Möglichen.
 Wer Innovation nur mit Technologie gleichsetzt, schließt von vornherein die vielen anderen Bereiche in denen die Arbeit an Neuem geschehen kann aus, [wie David Sax in der New York Times anmerkte][3]:

-> True innovation isn’t just some magic carnival of invention, like a Steve Jobs keynote with a pretty toy at the end.
+> True innovation isn‘t just some magic carnival of invention, like a Steve Jobs keynote with a pretty toy at the end.
 It is a continuing process of gradual improvement and assessment that every institution and business experiences in some way.
 Often that actually means adopting ideas and tools that already exist but make sense in a new context, or even returning to methods that worked in the past.
 Adapted to the challenges of today, these rearview innovations have proved to be as transformative as novel technologies.

 Keine Technologie, keine App, keine Investition wird alleine eine lohnenswerte Zukunft für den Journalismus bauen.